With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 Type III: The entire blood cell system is affected, including platelets, white blood cells, and red blood cells.
 Fortunately, this variant does not cause any medical problems (other than a blue skin color).

-The majority of methemoglobinemia cases are caused by an acquired problem: the person has been exposed to oxidizing drugs, toxins, or chemicals.
-In the case of acquired methemoglobinemia, the patient must be monitored for low blood oxygen levels and anemia, as the amount of circulating normal hemoglobin may be reduced to extremely low levels.
+The majority of methemoglobinemia cases are caused by an acquired problem (e.g. the person was exposed to oxidizing drugs, toxins, or chemicals).
+In the case of acquired methemoglobinemia, the patient must be monitored for low blood oxygen levels and anemia since the amount of circulating normal hemoglobin may be reduced to extremely low levels.

 - The Y Chromosome: Ancestry, Genetics, and the Making of a Man

-The Y chromosome contains haplogroups which allow people to trace their family history, genes which control male development, and may actually be disappearing.
+The Y chromosome contains haplogroups that allow people to trace their family history, genes which control male development, and may actually be disappearing.